deepnlpf/site/docs/install.md

 ```

 ## Installing from Source
-Alternatively, you can also install from source via DeepNLPF git repository, which will give you more flexibility in developing on top of DeepNLPF.
-For this option, run.
+Alternatively, you can also install from source via DeepNLPF GIT repository, which will give you more flexibility in developing on top of DeepNLPF.
+For this option, run:
 ```shell
 git clone https://github.com/deepnlpf/deepnlpf.git
 ```